qurafi/kitva/README.md

 ### Schema format

-Json schemas are used as schema format by default and it's managed by Ajv.
+Json schemas are used as the default schema format and it's managed by Ajv.
 Althought we kinda made it possible to use other formats, but we currently only focus on json schemas.

 For more information about using Json Schemas.
 Consult one of the following links: